julianfigueroaGL/gorilla-cast-docs/docs/communication/props/props.md

+### Communication

+We're all set, now we know how to create our custom components and this will help us with code reuse and composition.
+One thing that is missing is how we can communicate between components.
+Vue.js provide us two simple but really powerful ways to pass data between our components and this will be pretty familiar if you are used to use HTML attributes.

 ### Props

 One of the adventages of creating custom components is the ability to define their own logic, that's when the so called **_props_** comes to the equation.